maslab-ufrgs/system_optimum_solver/README.md

 # System Optimal Solver
-Python implementation, using the Cplex Api, to calculate the System Optimal value of a given network.
+Python implementation, using the Cplex Api, to calculate the System Optimum value of a given network.

 Network's cost functions must be linear.